Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Method

 Notably, forced-choice responses cannot be treated as ordinary observed scores.
-Naively scoring comparative choices, such as counting how often a statement or a choice option is selected within each block, produces \emph{ipsative}, constant-sum scores, which do not support valid between-respondent comparisons and can induce spurious dependencies among trait estimates \citep{Brown2013}.
-Psychometrics addresses this limitation by extending IRT models from Likert-type data to forced-choice designs, enabling the recovery of normative latent traits from comparative judgments.
+Naively scoring comparative choices, such as counting how often a statement or a choice option is selected within each block, produces \emph{ipsative}, constant-sum scores, which do not support valid between-respondent comparisons and can induce spurious dependencies among profile dimensions \citep{Brown2013}.
+Psychometrics addresses this limitation by extending IRT models from Likert-type data to forced-choice designs, enabling the recovery of normative latent scores from comparative judgments.
 In particular, Thurstonian IRT provides a direct solution to ipsativity by positing latent utilities for each statement and modeling observed choices as differences between these utilities \citep{BrownMaydeu2011FCIRT,Brown2016FCFramework,Buerkner2022ComparativeJudgments}.
-This yields latent trait estimates on a normative scale that are comparable across respondents and conditions---exactly what is required to quantify SDR as a systematic shift in latent traits rather than a byproduct of how responses are elicited.
+This yields latent score estimates on a normative scale that are comparable across respondents and conditions---exactly what is required to quantify SDR as a systematic shift in inferred profile scores rather than a byproduct of how responses are elicited.

 \paragraph{Likert: five-dimensional graded response model (GRM).} We score both formats with appropriate multidimensional IRT models fitted in Stan \citep{CarpenterEtAl2017Stan}.
 Let $i$ index a response unit, which corresponds to a persona in our experiment (see Section~\ref{sec:exp_design}).
-Let $\bm{\theta}_i \in \mathbb{R}^5$ denote its latent Big Five trait score vector.
-Let $\bm{q}_j\in\{0,1\}^5$ be the one-hot vector indicating the measured trait for item $j$.
+Let $\bm{\theta}_i \in \mathbb{R}^5$ denote its latent Big Five score vector.
+Let $\bm{q}_j\in\{0,1\}^5$ be the one-hot vector indicating the domain measured by item $j$.
 Let $Y_{ij}\in\{1,\dots,7\}$ be unit $i$'s Likert response to item $j$.
 We use a multidimensional graded response model \citep{Samejima1969GRM}, which is a standard IRT model for observed ordinal (Likert-type) item responses.
 Define a signed discrimination $a_j = g_j a_j^{+}$ with $a_j^{+}>0$ and keying sign $g_j$.
 The linear predictor is

-With item-specific ordered thresholds $\kappa_{j}=(\kappa_{j1},\dots,\kappa_{j6})$ satisfying $ \kappa_{j1} < \kappa_{j2} < \cdots < \kappa_{j6},$ the GRM can be written as
+With item-specific ordered thresholds $\bm{\kappa}_{j}=(\kappa_{j1},\dots,\kappa_{j6})$ satisfying $ \kappa_{j1} < \kappa_{j2} < \cdots < \kappa_{j6},$ the GRM can be written as

 \paragraph{GFC: logistic ordinal Thurstonian IRT.} For each pair $p\in\{1,\dots,30\}$ with the left statement $L_p$ and the right statement $R_p$, let $Y_{ip}\in\{1,\dots,7\}$ denote the graded comparative response.
 Following the literature in the ordinal Thurstonian IRT model \citep{Brown2016FCFramework,BrownMaydeuOlivares2018OrdinalFA,Buerkner2022ComparativeJudgments,OkadaBunji2021Behaviormetrika}, we define each statement's latent utility